tencentyun/intlcloud-documents/product_new/安全产品中心/主机安全/快速入门_intl.md

 #### FAQs
 1. Firewall blocking
-It is recommended to configure the firewall policy to open the access address of the Host Security backend server to Internet:
+It is recommended to configure the firewall policy to open the access address of the Cloud Workload Protection backend server to Internet:
 Domain name: `s.yd.qcloud.com; l.yd.qcloud.com; u.yd.qcloud.com`
 Port: `5574, 8080, 80, 9080`